mtumilowicz/cryptography-rsa-workshop/README.md

                 * proof
                     * Theorem 12.8
                     * https://math.mit.edu/classes/18.783/2017/LectureNotes12.pdf
+            * prime number density
+                * π(n) is the number of prime numbers ≤ n
+                * prime number theorem states that n / ln(n) is a good approximation of π(n)
+                * it means the probability that a randomly chosen number is prime is 1 / ln(n)
+                    * there are n positive integers ≤ n
+                    * approximately n / ln(n) primes
+                    * n / ln(n) / n = 1 / ln(n)
+                * probability to find a prime number of 1024 bits: (ln(2¹⁰²⁴)) = (1 / 710)
+                    * primes are odd (except 2), we can increase this probability by 2
+                    * to generate a 1024 bits prime number, we have to test 355 numbers randomly generated

 ## Padding
-* the structure of a message can give attackers clues about its content.
-Sure, it was difficult to figure out the message from just its structure and it took some educated guesswork, but you need to keep in mind that computers are much better at doing this than we are.
-This means that they can be used to figure out far more complex codes in a much shorter time, based on clues that come from the structure and other elements.
+* structure of a message can give attackers clues about its content
-* When a message is padded, randomized data is added to hide the original formatting clues that could lead to an encrypted message being broken.
+* padding: adding randomized data to hide the original formatting
+    * using the word padding for RSA is by now rather incorrect
+        * historical reasons
+    * old padding schemes for RSA did simply extend the message before converting a number
+    * newer schemes actually alter the message itself as well
+        * example: OAEP
+            * entire message is randomly transformed before RSA modular exponentiation
+* padding oracles
-* Padding oracles are pretty complex, but the high-level idea is that adding padding to a message requires the recipient to perform an additional check–whether the message is properly padded.
-When the check fails, the server throws an invalid padding error.
-That single piece of information is enough to slowly decrypt a chosen message.
+    * adding padding to a message requires the recipient to perform an additional check whether the message is properly padded
+    * when the check fails, the server throws an invalid padding error
+        * that single piece of information is enough to slowly decrypt a chosen message
-* The process is tedious and involves manipulating the target ciphertext millions of times to isolate the changes which result in valid padding.
-But that one error message is all you need to eventually decrypt a chosen ciphertext.
+        * process is tedious and involves manipulating the target ciphertext millions of times
+            * isolating the changes to get valid padding
+        * that one error message is all you need to eventually decrypt a chosen ciphertext
-* The fundamental issue here is that padding is necessary when using RSA, and this added complexity opens the cryptosystem up to a large attack surface.
-The fact that a single bit of information, whether the message was padded correctly, can have such a large impact on security makes developing secure libraries almost impossible.
+            * it makes developing secure libraries almost impossible
 * RSA without padding is also called Textbook RSA
 * We can fix a few issues by introducing padding.
     * Malleability: If we have a strict format for messages, i.e. that the first or last bytes